-- 1. The administration of student discipline will be consistent with the Policy on Student Conduct and Discipline. - 2.
-When a student is found responsible for violating the University's SVSH Policy and Guidelines or other University policies, the University will assign sanctions that are proportionate and appropriate to the violation, taking into consideration the context and seriousness of the violation.
-The University is also committed to providing appropriate remedial measures to Complainant, as described in the SVSH Policy and Guidelines. - 3.
-When a student is found not responsible for violating the University's SVSH Policy and Guidelines and other University policies, the University is committed to taking reasonable efforts to assist any student who has been disadvantaged with respect to employment or academic status as a result of the unsubstantiated allegations. - 4.
+- 2. When a student is found responsible for violating the University's SVSH Policy or other student conduct policies, the University will assign sanctions that are proportionate and appropriate to the violation, taking into consideration the context and seriousness of the violation.
+The University is also committed to providing appropriate remedial measures to Complainant, as described in the SVSH Policy. - 3.
+When a student is found not responsible for violating the University's SVSH Policy and other student conduct policies, the University is committed to taking reasonable efforts to assist any student who has been disadvantaged with respect to employment or academic status as a result of the unsubstantiated allegations. - 4.
 Sanctions are designed to hold a student accountable for violating University standards of conduct and to promote personal growth and development.
-Sanctions also serve the purpose of stopping Prohibited Conduct under the SVSH Policy and Guidelines, and preventing its recurrence. - 5.
+Sanctions also serve the purpose of stopping Prohibited Conduct under the SVSH Policy, and preventing its recurrence. - 5.
 The University recognizes that acts of Sexual Violence, Sexual Harassment and other forms of Prohibited Conduct are contrary to its goals of providing an educational environment that is safe and equal for all students. - 6.
-University of California campuses are encouraged to inform other UC campuses of a student's disciplinary record for violating the University's SVSH Policy and other University policies.
+University of California campuses are encouraged to inform other UC campuses of a student's disciplinary record for violating the University's SVSH Policy and other student conduct policies.